When it came to actually implementing the program, other locations were considered as well. Nepal was chosen for the

 Most volunteers do have stomach problems while volunteering, but while uncomfortable, they aren’t life-threatening and are part of life in the developing world.

 * The Tevel Fellowship has a vacation once during the year in which participants can travel.

-We suggest that you contact the Tevel staff who can recommend alternative accommodations and help you and your family plan their visit in the optimal way.
+We suggest that you contact the Tevel staff who can recommend alternative accommodations and help you and your family plan their visit in an optimal way.